oracle-livelabs/database/text/full-text-indexing/queries/queries.md

     Please note that by default the order of the words within a near operator doesn't matter, unless the ORDER parameter is explicitly set to TRUE.
 But in a phrase search, the order of the words does matter.

-This is as far as well go in exploring queries in this lab, but feel free to experiment futher.
+This is as far as well go in exploring queries in this lab, but feel free to experiment further.

 You can find a list of query operators here: [Contains Query Operators](https://docs.oracle.com/en/database/oracle/oracle-database/19/ccref/oracle-text-CONTAINS-query-operators.html).